oxfamamerica/django-media-explorer/README.md

 ##v0.3.7
 - Replacing file._size with file.size in media_explorer.fields since file._size is not available when the object has already been created.

+- Fix for the last resized image being overritten.

 ##v0.3.6